MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-control-addin-bestpractices.md

 :::image type="content" source="media/controladdin-resiliency.png" alt-text="Busy control add-in detected.":::

 The dialog can be closed by the user, but will appear again if the control add-in continues to run slowly.

-To avoid
+The user is encouraged to contact the administrator or vendor of the control add-in.
+To ensure that the client is responsive and fast, the non-responsive or non-performant control add-in will result in continuous warnings, and if the problem persists throttle the control add-in communication depending on the volume of communication with the [!INCLUDE[prod_short](../includes/prod_short.md)] service​.

 ## See also